 It is important to understand the limits that the courts have placed on this duty.
 Following the decision of the English Court of Appeal, Mr. Justice Pigeon found that, while the duty to act fairly applies in the prison context, the power of the courts to intervene and review the discretionary power of prison administrators is itself discretionary.
 He stated that this power should be exercised with constraint and restraint, bearing in mind the purpose of prison discipline.
-The Court specifically identified the need to deal speedily with matters and suggested that only in cases of serious injustice trigger intervention.
+The Court specifically identified the need to deal speedily with matters and suggested that only in cases of serious injustice should the Court exercise its powers to intervene.
+In Mr. Justice Pigeon's opinion, simply pointing to unfairness in a procedural sense should not trigger intervention.